achillesn/smart-cedar/_posts/Songs/2020-04-03-waiting-for-the-dawn.md

 Mine are the dreams
 Mine are the images
-That keep strolling like a blind dizziness.
+that keep strolling like a blind dizziness.
 The brain is a prison
 Thoughts without sense tie me well
-Like a lamb to be slaughtered
+like a lamb to be slaughtered
 Waiting for the dawn to come

 All that I have
 All that takes care of me
-Is now my cell
+is now my cell
-And all I knew is now treading
+and all I knew is now treading
 In loneliness
 Together we were born
 Together we’ll get lost
-When we enter infinity
+when we enter infinity
-In orbit
+in orbit

 A blind truth
-A last breath
+a last breath
-Is what keeps life
+is what keeps life
 Alive.

 I never met the essence